alemtani/Spotify-Personality/README.md

 ## Final Website URL
 https://spotify-personality-test.herokuapp.com/

+### Disclaimer: If you want to use this site email me alemtani@gmail.com.
+It will not work properly because I have to manually add users for this developmental site.

 ## Getting Started for Local Development
 ### Requirements
 1. Set up a [Spotify for Developers](https://developer.spotify.com/) account.